Malita: History

 Malita is the first municipality established in what is now Davao Occidental.
 However, its existence dates back scores of years before its formal creation as a municipality of the undivided province of Davao.
 The Tagakaulo, Blaan and Manobo communities have been living in the area before the arrival of the Spaniards.
-In 1887, Pablo Pastells, a Jesuit missionary, mentioned Malita, along with Malalag and Lais, as areas where a total of almost 7,000 Tagakaulo residents.
+In 1887, Pablo Pastells, a Jesuit missionary, mentioned Malita, along with Malalag and Lais, as areas where a total of almost 7,000 Tagakaulos lived in.

 Records show that Malita must have existed long before the passage of the Philippine Commission Act, the Laws of the Moro Province that mentioned Malita in Section 1 of Act No. 164 dated December 10, 1904.
 Through the said Act it is presumed that it existed as a barrio of Santa Cruz long before the coming of the Americans to Davao.
-Executive Order No. 64, s.
-1936, issued by President Manuel L. Quezon, officially created Malita into a municipality.
-The change legally took effect on January 1, 1937.
-It originally consisted of nine barrios: Malita (the municipal seat), Basiauan, Kalian, Lacaron, Lais, Lawa, Lawayon, Talaguton, and Tubalon.
-Marcelino Maruya, from whom the town of Don Marcelino was named after, was the first appointed municipal mayor.

 Waves of migrants from the Visayan islands, most of whom hail from Cebu, came on what is now Malita during the American colonial period.
 They were later followed by immigrants from Luzon.
-Even after the destruction brought by World War II by the belligerents, there are still waves of migrants towards Malita and other parts of then-Davao province.
+After World War II, the flow of migrants continued to other parts of then-Davao province and that included Malita.

+In 1936, Malita was converted from a municipal district into a municipality after Executive Order No. 64, s.
+1936 was issued by then-President Manuel L. Quezon.
+It originally consisted of nine barrios: Malita (the municipal seat), Basiauan, Kalian, Lacaron, Lais, Lawa, Lawayon, Talaguton, and Tubalon.
+Marcelino Maruya, for whom the town of Don Marcelino was named after, was the first appointed municipal mayor.
+The town parish, Our Lady of the Holy Rosary of Malita, was established in 1947.

-Barrios Batulaki and Caburan seceded from Malita to form the separate town of Trinidad (now Jose Abad Santos) on August 1, 1948.
+Barrios Batulaki and Caburan were carved out from Malita to form the separate town of Trinidad (now Jose Abad Santos) on August 1, 1948.
 On May 8, 1967, Malita became part of Davao del Sur, when Davao was divided under Republic Act No. 4867.
 On December 19, 1979, barangays Calian, Kiobog, Lamidan, Lawa, Nueva Villa, and Talagutong were separated from Malita to form the new municipality of Don Marcelino.

+The town high school was established in 1966.
+This school would eventually become the Southern Philippines Agri-Business and Marine and Aquatic School of Technology in 1984.

+In 1978, the Davao del Sur Electric Cooperative expanded into Malita, becoming the power provider in the town.

 On October 28, 2013, Malita was ceded to Davao Occidental and designated as its provincial capital as a result of a plebiscite, in which the majority of voters approved the creation of the new province.

+In 2016, a 2000-hectare industrial plant built by San Miguel opened in the town.